 starts happening, taking shape from almost nothing (nothing,

-), and how light, that is a cataract of quiet
+and just look at us!), and how light, that is a cataract of quiet

 astonishment through the dining-room window, Cezannes